Welcome and Introduction (10 min)

 Massachusetts General Hospital

-The goal of this activity is to improve the competence and performance of learners to apply practice-changing clinical data and expert recommendations to optimize the use current/emerging therapeutic strategies in the care of their patients with CLL/SLL.
+The goal of this activity is to improve the knowledge, confidence, and performance of learners to integrate recent findings into the treatment of patients with CLL/SLL.

-This program is intended for hematologists/oncologists, physician assistants, nurses, pharmacists, and other clinicians involved in the management of patients with chronic lymphocytic leukemia.
+This program is intended for physicians, physician assistants, nurses, pharmacists, and other healthcare professionals who care for patients with CLL/SLL.

-- Evaluate the evolving role of allogeneic hematopoietic cell transplant and chimeric antigen receptor CAR T-cell therapy
+- Evaluate the evolving role of measurable residual disease, allogeneic hematopoietic cell transplant, and CAR T-cell therapy

 Joint Accreditation Statement